networkteam/devlog/README.md

 # devlog

 A lightweight, embeddable development dashboard for Go applications.
-Monitor logs, HTTP requests, and SQL queries all in one place with minimal setup.
+Monitor logs, HTTP requests (client and server), and SQL queries all in one place with minimal setup.

 ![Screenshot of devlog dashboard](docs/screenshot.png)